Knowing some basic fishing photography tips is a pretty useful skill.

 I know – sometimes you just don’t have the time.
 However, a little effort can get you better photos.

 If you get the lens wet or fogged up, make sure to clean it properly and double check before you shoot.
 While it’s safest to take your camera to a professional to clean it, you might not have that luxury when on a boat.
 In that case, either pack a quality brush with you to remove any dirt from the lens or bring lens tissues.
 Lens tissues are an inexpensive way to clean your camera and work well even in case you spill something on the lens.

-Next time you go on a fishing trip, follow these steps and you will make better photos in no time!
+Next time you go on a fishing trip, follow these fishing photography tips and you will make better photos in no time!